fs111/simpleconfig/README.md

 Installation and usage
 ======================

-To install the library with the go commannd, simply do:
+To install the library with the go comand, simply do:

     go get github.com/fs111/simpleconfig